julez-dev/chatuino/doc/THEME.md

 # Themes

-You can configure colors used by Chatuino using the theme.yaml file.
+You can configure the colors used by Chatuino with the theme.yaml file.

-Your theme file is read from ~/.config/chatuino/theme.yaml (config directory may be different depending on OS).
-You may want to create a new theme file if it doesn't exists already.
+Your theme file is read from `~/.config/chatuino/theme.yaml` (the config directory may differ depending on your OS).
+Create the file if it doesn't exist.

 ## Default Theme

-Here is the default theme used by Chatuino (inspired by Nord color scheme):
+The default theme is inspired by the Nord color scheme:

 ```yaml
 # Emote provider colors